islemsaidani/extract-CS-build-PMD/README.md

 2. Git must be installed (https://git-scm.com/downloads)

 # Build Data
-the CSV file "data_top10.csv" contains information about the build history of top-10 Java CI projects on TravisTorrent.
+the CSV file "data_top10.csv" contains information about the build history of top-10 Java CI projects extracted from TravisTorrent database.

 # Run
 All you have to do is to run "MainProgram.java"